ilaychen/ECDSA-OpenCL/README.md

 1.Download the Git directory.

-2. Go inside the verify_first directory and run:
+2.Go inside the verify_first directory and run:

 make